GoogleCloudPlatform/java-docs-samples/appengine-java11/vertx-helloworld/README.md

-# Vertx Application on Google App Engine Standard with Java 11
+# Vert.x Application on Google App Engine Standard with Java 11

 This sample shows how to deploy a [Vert.x](https://vertx.io/) application to Google App Engine stadndard.